TomAbrahams/kickv6clean/README.md

 Thomas Abrahams (Back-end, Front-end, SQL Lite, Firebase, Activities / Java code etc.)

-Later to be added QR by Phillip Ly\n
+Later to be added QR by Phillip Ly

-Later Documentation lead Phillip Ly, with Susmitha and Vivek\n
+Later Documentation lead Phillip Ly, with Susmitha and Vivek

-Later Sound effects by Vivek\n
+Later Sound effects by Vivek

 Later Art to be added by Susmitha